-Naturally these go to be recycled.
-However, we’re always looking for more environmentally friendly options, including the possibility of disassembly of the lungs & sterile cleaning of the parts.
+We’re always looking for more environmentally friendly options, including the possibility of disassembly of the lungs & sterile cleaning of the parts.
 Not easy, but potentially viable.

 All other plastics & packaging is segregated, cleaned where necessary & recycled using commercial & municipal recycling schemes.

-Our first aid CPR manikins faces are wiped down between each student using them, using single-use antibacterial wipes.
+Our first aid CPR manikins faces are wiped down between each student using them, using single-use antibacterial/anti-viral wipes.
 While we remind & encourage candidates to only use “one wipe per wipe”, occasionally candidates can be rather enthusiastic when pulling them from the containers.

 We are constantly looking for ways in which these can be recycled or re-used.
-As soon as we find a wipe that has the same antibacterial properties as our current brand & that can also be recycled, we will be sure to swap to them.
+As soon as we find a wipe that has the same antibacterial & anti-viral properties as our current brand & that can also be recycled, we will be sure to swap to them.
 Unfortunately even the “Fine to Flush” wipes don’t have the same cleaning properties as our current wipes.

 First Aid training materials:

 We are always glad to receive donations from clients of their out of date resources which can no longer be used in workplace first aid kits.
 If you have some that we can make use of, please email us so that we can liaise over their collection/delivery.

 During our fire marshal courses that include the use of fire extinguishers, we only use water filled & Carbon Dioxide filled extinguishers.
 All our extinguishers are sourced second-hand & many of them have been refilled prior to acquisition.